Lampkin Park and Fern’s Lake

 Barbecue and picnic areas can be reserved for private parties.
 Call the Business Office at (661) 242-3788 for information and pricing on Lampkin Park’s facilities.

-Bocce Ball is Newest Addition to Lampkin Park
+Bocce Ball at Lampkin Park

-Bocce ball has come to Pine Mountain Club!
+Bocce ball is available in Pine Mountain Club!
 After many requests to install bocce ball courts, our staff worked hard to build two courts, which are the newest addition to Lampkin Park.
 Bocce ball is quickly growing in popularity.
 Its gives people who might not have time or physical ability to play a round of golf to stay active in a fun competitive sport.
 Feel free to bring your own set and come down to the park to check it out.
 We do have a set available to check out from the Rec Room as long as you have a member or guest card.

 Public bathrooms are available for members and their guests.